 U.S. District Judge Carl Barbier is set to decide in November whether to give final approval to the accord.
 Barbier has set a Jan.
 14, 2013 trial to decide liability for the spill.

 The blowout and explosion on the Deepwater Horizon drilling rig killed 11 workers and started millions of barrels of crude leaking into the Gulf.
-The accident prompted hundreds of lawsuits against BP; Transocean Ltd. (RIG), the Vernier, Switzerland- based owner and operator of the rig; and Halliburton Co.
-(HAL), which provided cementing services.
+The accident prompted hundreds of lawsuits against BP; Transocean Ltd. (RIG:US), the Vernier, Switzerland- based owner and operator of the rig; and Halliburton Co.
+(HAL:US), which provided cementing services.

 Mix is accused of obstructing justice by deleting a string of more than 200 text messages he exchanged with a man identified in court filings as a “contractor” that may show the company knew a procedure to kill the leak was likely to fail, at least in part, because of the volume of oil pouring out of the well.

 Court filings in the criminal case indicate that BP’s internal leak estimates showed the Macondo well was spewing out 15,000 barrels a day, which was a higher rate than the company publicly acknowledged at the time.